iliassioutis/iliassioutis.github.io/project-delivery/data-analytics-playbook/index.md

 - the team works on a small set of active items,
 - and the team does not start the next item until one active item finishes.

+I set the WIP limit to match real team capacity, so we reduce context switching and improve cycle time.
 This is one of the fastest ways to reduce cycle time and improve throughput.

 <p style="margin-top: 1rem;"><a href="#contents">↑ Back to contents</a></p>